KshitizSareen/FocusUp-SFHacks-2022/README.md

 * Users shall be able to chat with each other if they have something in common and are planning a meetup in person.

+Video Demo

+Screenshot

+How we built it

+Challenges we ran into

+Accomplishment
+*  We are very proud that we developed something which will raise public awareness towards mental health.
+Also, the precision of the application outlines all of our hard work as well as dedication.
+We started it from scratch and finished all the small details in time.

+What’s next for FocusUp
+* Users shall be able to post live videos.
+* Collaboration with Centers for Disease Control and Prevention.
+* Adding more focus groups.
+* Adding features to find a nearby mental health therapy center.
+* Enable phone call to 911 in case of emergency.

+What we learned
+* Domain knowledge
+* How to act on time in a team settings
+* Designing UI/UX
+* Frontend and Backend development
+* Strategic planning